 Shea butter has become popular in the beauty and skin industry, being commonly used in many skincare products and even shampoos.
-But one of the popular forms is in a Shea butter soap form.
 This is because so many of shea butter’s beneficial properties target the skin.
 For example, not only it is known to be a very rich emollient that prevents skin from drying out, but it also carries large portions of Vitamins A and E, both of which are essential to the maintenance of healthy skin and hair.
 Furthermore, it has been discovered to contain triterpenes, which are known antibacterial and antiviral substances.

 An important thing to consider is that shea butter is very sensitive to heat.
 So if you heat it wrong it will get grainy, no matter what product you use it in.
 “From Nature With Love” has a whole article on avoiding crystallization and graininess when melting shea butter and other vegetable butters.
 These soaps could last about two years with the proper storage.
 Keep in mind to prolong the shelf life of your Shea butter soaps after following the recipe, store the soaps in a cool place.

 The recipes below are posted as percentages, which means you have to run them through a lye calculator to get the exact quantities of oils, water and lye you need for the amount of soap you want to make.